blacksmoke26/Taktee/console/README.md

 ### Features
 - Version 1.0.1
   - Code highlight functions
+  - New Events and Methods
+  - New Code Viewer
   - Light and Shine Theme
 - Version 1.0
   - Vast API options